 The procedure for the Rockwell Hardness test consists of the application of a minor load followed by a major load.
 The minor load is applied to establish the zero position from where the measurement will be taken.
 Next, the major load is applied and then removed while still maintaining the minor load.
 The penetration depth (d) from the zero datum position is measured by a dial.

-A pre-decided minor and major load is applied on the test specimen by a diamond or ball indenter.
-The minor load (3 kgf to 10 kgf) reduces the effect of surface finish.
-After that the additional load or major load (15 kgf to 150 kgf) is applied for a specified dwell time.
+A pre-decided minor and major load are applied on the test specimen by a diamond or ball indenter.
+The minor load (3 kgf to 10 kgf) reduces the effect of the surface finish.
+After that, the additional load or major load (15 kgf to 150 kgf) is applied for a specified dwell time.
 Now the major load is released and the final depth of indentation from the preload position to the combined load position is measured which is converted to the Rockwell hardness number.
-Then the preload is released and indenter is removed from the sample.
-Refer to the Fig. 1 below that explains the Rockwell hardness test procedure.
+Then the preload is released and the indenter is removed from the sample.
+Refer to Fig. 1 below that explains the Rockwell hardness test procedure.

-The procedure of Rockwell hardness test consists of the following steps:
+The procedure of the Rockwell hardness test consists of the following steps: